 NOTE: Steps 6a and 6b can occur in any order or in parallel.

-7. The primary MC service server will remove any information stored about the user's affiliation with requested MC service group(s) of partner MC system.
+7. The primary MC service server will remove any information stored about the user's affiliation with requested MC service group(s) of partner MC system, considering that the user may have logged on to multiple devices and that de-affiliation may have been performed only for the specific MC service UE from which the de-affiliation request has been sent, or for all MC service UEs, where this user has been affiliated to this MC service group.

 8. The primary MC service server sends the MC service group de-affiliation response to the MC service client.